withchristopher/just-tech-news/README.md

 # just-tech-news
-A Website for checking the latest news in tech
+A website for checking the latest news in tech

 # Installation
 To install from GitHub, run the following commands: